teynon/jQuery-File-Upload/README.md

     apcPrefix: "myprefix_" // Use only if you have changed apc.rfc1867_prefix (http://www.php.net/manual/en/apc.configuration.php#ini.apc.rfc1867-prefix)
 });
 ```

+## About APC
+PHP APC is a PECL extension that enables caching of files.
+With the correct [runtime configuration](http://www.php.net/manual/en/apc.configuration.php#ini.apc.rfc1867), it can cache file information during file uploads and provide information about those files such as current size, total size, and bitrate.

 ## License
 Released under the [MIT license](http://www.opensource.org/licenses/MIT).